2026 U Sports Women's Volleyball Championship

-The 2026 U Sports Women's Volleyball Championship is scheduled to be held March 13–15, 2026, in Langley, British Columbia, to determine a national champion for the 2025–26 U Sports women's volleyball season.
+The 2026 U Sports Women's Volleyball Championship was held March 13–15, 2026, in Langley, British Columbia, to determine a national champion for the 2025–26 U Sports women's volleyball season.
+The first-seeded Canada West champion Alberta Pandas defeated the second-seeded RSEQ champion Sherbrooke Vert et Or 3–0 to win the eighth championship in program history.

 Host

-The tournament is scheduled to be hosted by the Trinity Western University at the Langley Events Centre.
-This would be the first time that Trinity Western has hosted the tournament.
+The tournament was hosted by the Trinity Western University at the Langley Events Centre.
+This was the first time that Trinity Western has hosted the tournament.